-The 26-year-old forward, who went from Chicago to Toronto to Philadelphia to Florida in the space of a year after winning the Stanley Cup with the Hawks in 2010, agreed to a four-year deal worth $17.6 million with the Panthers.
+The 26-year-old forward, who went from Chicago to Toronto to Philadelphia to Florida in the space of a year after winning the Stanley Cup with the Blackhawks in 2010, has agreed to a four-year deal worth $17.6 million with the Panthers.

 "It's been a bit of a whirl for the last two years," he said Monday during a media conference call.
 "Security was the No. 1 thing for me, and playing in Florida was the No. 1 thing for me.
 It all came down to wanting to be in Florida -- I've loved my time here and I'm excited to get going again and try to win the Stanley Cup with the Florida Panthers."